 I could go on all day about the fascinating people, stories, and historical events that pepper this book, but I won’t.
 You can go read it yourself.

 Fleming has made a name for herself with her scrapbooks of Ben Franklin and Eleanor Roosevelt and the Abraham and Mary Lincoln, but this one is not a scrapbook.
 There are a lot of pictures and text boxes occasionally to tell a little unrelated or semi-related story, but overall, it reads very smoothly; I prefer this format to the scrapbooks which I find a bit jolting to read.

-I hope this one gets some award nods this weekend.
+I hope The Great and Only Barnum gets some award nods this weekend.
 It certainly, certainly deserves it.